What Are Adjustments?

 - Range of motion improvements: This is a secondary effect of bullet point number 1 and 2.
 Due to the reduction in pain and improvements in proprioception, guarding of joints by muscles tends to decrease.
 When this happens, the joints and body are able to move more freely.

-In our office, we usually use adjustments as a window of opportunity.
+In our office, we usually use our back pain chiropractic adjustment and other adjustments as a window of opportunity.
 This window allows our patients to move more freely without discomfort to begin the rehab journey to recovery.
 A comprehensive approach to care is usually necessary: Adjustments are only a tool in a toolbox to help you reach your goals.